Keibert Ruiz Player Props: Nationals vs. Reds

 Keibert Ruiz At The Plate

-- He has gone deep in eight games this year (11.8%), leaving the park in 3.2% of his trips to the plate.
+- He has hit a home run in 11.6% of his games this season, and 3.1% of his trips to the dish.

-- Ruiz has picked up an RBI in 33.8% of his games this season, with two or more RBI in 8.8% of his games.
-He has also driven in three or more runs in two contests.
+- Ruiz has an RBI in 24 of 69 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.